2006 NBA playoffs: (2) Miami Heat vs. (3) New Jersey Nets

 This was the second playoff meeting between these two teams, with the Heat winning the first meeting.

 Western Conference semifinals

 This was the first time both conference semifinals went seven games since 1994.

 (1) San Antonio Spurs vs. (4) Dallas Mavericks

-The Mavericks almost blew a 3-1 series lead to the defending champion San Antonio Spurs, but managed to pull out a Game 7 overtime win in San Antonio to close out the series and become the 5th NBA road team to win Game 7 after leading series 3–1.
-This was also the second time in NBA history that the road team won a Game 7 in overtime; the Los Angeles Lakers defeated the Sacramento Kings in the same manner in the 2002 Western Conference Finals.
-This was the last time when the Game 7 as of Overtime thriller until 2021 was Bucks vs. Nets.
+The Mavericks almost blew a 3–1 series lead to the defending champion San Antonio Spurs, but managed to pull out a Game 7 overtime win in San Antonio to close out the series and become the 5th NBA road team to win Game 7 after leading series 3–1.
+This was also the second time in NBA history that the road team won a Game 7 in overtime; the Los Angeles Lakers defeated the Sacramento Kings in the same manner in the 2002 Western Conference finals.
+This was the most recent Game 7 to go into Overtime until the 2021 Bucks vs. Nets series.

 This was the third playoff meeting between these two teams, with the Spurs winning the first two meetings.